-The performance of previously subcontracted services by DAIG's own staff led to a reduction in IT and administrative services of € 7.3 million.
+The performance of previously subcontracted services by DAIG's own staff led to a reduction in IT and administrative services of €7.3 million.

-(15) Financial income
+15 Financial income

-€ million 2011 2010
+14.7 8.5

-Income from other investments 2.7 2.4
+Other interest and similar income 10.1 4.2

 Income from non-current securities and non-current loans 1.9 1.9

-Other interest and similar income 10.1 4.2
+Income from other investments 2.7 2.4

-14.7 8.5
+€ million 2011 2010

-(16) Financial expenses
+16 Financial expenses

-The financial expenses of € 362.1 million (2010: € 352.4 million) mainly relate to interest expense on financial liabilities measured at amortised cost, as well as transaction costs relating to the refinancing of miscellaneous portfolios.
+The financial expenses of \in 362.1 million (2010: \in 352.4 million) mainly relate to interest expense on financial liabilities measured at amortised cost as well as transaction costs relating to the refinancing of miscellaneous portfolios.

-Interest expense contains interest accretion to provisions, thereof \in 11.0 million (2010: \in 11.8 million) relating to provisions for pensions and \in 2.7 million (2010: \in 2.9 million) relating to miscellaneous other provisions.
+Interest expense contains interest accretion to provisions, thereof € 11.0 million (2010: € 11.8 million) relating to provisions for pensions and € 2.7 million (2010: € 2.9 million) relating to miscellaneous other provisions.

-Furthermore, a \in 6.5 million (2010: \in 7.3 million) addition of accrued interest concerning the obligation to pay lump-sum tax on the previously untaxed so-called EK 02 amounts is included in financial expenses.
+Furthermore, $a \in 6.5$ million (2010: $\in 7.3$ million) addition of accrued interest concerning the obligation to pay lump-sum tax on the previously untaxed so-called EK o2 amounts is included in financial expenses.

-In the reporting year \in 19.0 million was recognised as interest expense in connection with swaps (2010: \in 20.6 million).
+In the reporting year € 19.0 million was recognised as interest expense in connection with swaps (2010: € 20.6 million).